a1800mod/docs-en/tutorials/sounds.md

 1. Adding the the new soundbank to the game [ref](/en/tutorials/sounds?id=soundbank)
 2. Adding the new soundbank to the regions. [ref](/en/tutorials/sounds?id=soundbank)
-3. Add the wwise-id of your sound to an existing audio template
+3. Add the wwise-id of your sound to an asset.

 ### Soundbank